sharmaDeepti369/slate/source/index.html.md

 Parameter| Mandatory | Description
 --------- |--------- |-----------
-page | yes | page number for response
+page | yes | page number for response paginate | no | flase if no pagination required

 <aside class="notice">
-In case of buyer selected and child_exists will not be in response
+In case of buyer selected will not be in response
 </aside>